 Under pro-absolutist Adolp Frederick of the House of Holstein-Gottorp, the Riksdag of the Estates was attacked twice: the Coup of 1756 and the very serious December Crisis of 1768.
 (See Sweden’s Age of Liberty, 8 November 2018.)

 The Hats also involved Sweden in the Pomeranian Theatre of the Seven Years’ War.
 Sweden lost 40,000 men in a war France did not win.
 Sweden suffered immense losses seeking the “greatness” it had lost.

 The End of the Age of Liberty

 According to the Encyclopædia Britannica, the reason for the transfer from absolutism to its Age of Freedom was “the complete failure of the policy of ‘greatness’ connected with the Carolingian [Charles XII] absolutism.”
 In 1772, Gustav III‘s self-coup re-introduced absolutism.
 Gustav III is described as a popular king.
-He was when he modelled his absolutism on his uncle, Peter the Great of Prussia’s enlightened despotism.
+He was when he modelled his absolutism on his uncle, Frederick the Great of Prussia’s enlightened despotism.
 But what of the people’s will?